Safeguarding Policy

 • take unnecessary risks.

-• have inappropriate physical or verbal contact with children or adults at risk.
+• have inappropriate physical or verbal contact with children, young people, or adults at risk.

 • act in a way that can be perceived as threatening or intrusive.

-• patronise or belittle children or adults at risk.
+• patronise or belittle children, young people, or adults at risk.

-• allow yourself to be drawn into inappropriate behaviour/making suggestive or derogatory remarks or gestures in front of children or adults at risk.
+• allow yourself to be drawn into inappropriate behaviour/making suggestive or derogatory remarks or gestures in front of children, young people, or adults at risk.

 • jump to conclusions about others without checking facts.